f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

 .. _Lab 3.2: ./lab2.html

-AS3 WAF Application Service Deployment (Paula)
+AS3 WAF application service deployment (Paula)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now both Advance WAF policy and Security Logging Profile are available on BIG-IP and AS3 WAF template